-In accordance with NFPA 110, Cummins Power Generation recommends installing diesel standby generator sets (life safety systems) equipped with engine jacket water coolant heaters in locations where the minimum ambient temperature is above 40°F (4°C).
-NFPA also requires that the engine be heated as necessary to maintain the water jacket temperature determined by the manufacturer for cold start and load acceptance for the type of system.
-Although most Cummins Power Generation generator sets will start in temperatures down to -25°F (-32°C) when equipped with engine jacket water coolant heaters, it might take more than 10 seconds to warm the engine before a load can be applied when ambient temperatures are below 40°F (4°C).
+In accordance with NFPA 110, Cummins Power Generation recommends installing diesel standby generator sets (life safety systems) equipped with coolant heaters in locations where the minimum ambient temperature is above 40°F (4°C).
+NFPA also requires that the engine coolant be maintained at a minimum of 90°F (32°C) and for most applications, accept the emergency load in 10 seconds or less.
+Although most generator sets will start in temperatures down to $-25^{\circ}F$ ( $-32^{\circ}C$ ) when equipped with coolant heaters, it might take more than 10 seconds to warm the engine up before a load can be applied when ambient temperatures are below 40°F (4°C).

-On generator sets equipped with a graphic display, the Low Coolant Temperature (Code 210) message, in conjunction with illumination of the Warning LED, is provided to meet the requirements of NFPA 110.
-The engine cold sensing logic initiates a warning when the engine jacket water coolant temperature falls below 70°F (21°C).
-In applications where the ambient temperature falls below 40°F (4°C), a cold engine may be indicated even though the coolant heaters are connected and operating correctly.
+The Low Coolant Temp (Code 210) message, in conjunction with illumination of the Warning LED, is provided to meet the requirements of NFPA 110.
+The low coolant temperature sensing logic initiates a warning when the engine coolant temperature falls below 70°F (21°C).
+In applications where the ambient temperature falls below 40°F (4°C), Low Coolant Temp may be indicated even though the coolant heaters are connected and functioning properly.
 Under these conditions, although the generator set may start, it may not be able to accept load within 10 seconds.
 When this condition occurs, check the coolant heaters for proper operation.
 If the coolant heaters are operating properly, other precautions may be necessary to warm the engine before applying a load.